 Previous applications of SHM involved aerospace structures (full-scale aircaft wings) and also wind turbines.

 Evangelos is currently very interested in finding solutions to what he considers as the main challenges of the pattern recognition approach to SHM: the acquisition/creation of reliable databases from damaged structures (under different damaged states), and the study/mitigation of the effect/influence of environmental conditions on the SHM methodologies.

-Currently there is a funded PhD position available, details can be found here.
+Currently there is a funded PhD position available, please get in touch for more information.